I wake up in the morning, consider, and I feel rage

 So a childhood that can equip, can just as easily disable.
 It’s a little like the child who sees a negative comment from a teacher, for example, as confirmation of their poor self-belief, or uses it as a means to strengthen them.
 It can go one way or the other.
 Or is there an alternative to this black and white viewpoint?

 Solving depression and developing a worry-free mind can seem complicated.
-The conditions and symptoms of depression or anxiety are simple to spot, it is unraveling the root causes, that are a little more complex.
+The conditions and symptoms of depression or anxiety are simple to spot.
+It is unravelling the root causes that are a little more complex.
 One thing is for sure, once we see how the present often echoes the past, we’re able to break away from behaviour that belongs there.
 Put your feet on the floor, put your clothes on, and walk away from the past.